This post was updated August 30, 2021

 1. Learn to Control Your Attention

-In my decades of work as a productivity expert, I’ve noticed one common theme among clients who feel happy and excited about their work; they feel in control of their days, both personally and professionally—like they are running their days instead of the other way around.
+In my decades of work as a productivity expert, I’ve noticed one common theme among clients who feel happy and excited about their work; they feel in control of their days, both personally and professionally.
 It’s true that we often assess our productivity a day at a time.
 But together, all of these days add up to our year and these years add up to our lives.

 The answer to, “How can I have a more productive life?” begins with helping you get more control over your attention.